Mental Disorders: Major Types, Symptoms & Proven Treatments

 Conclusion

-Mental disorders are not a deficiency that cannot be cured, rather it is not a weakness, it is a real and treatable condition.
+Mental disorders are not a deficiency that cannot be cured; rather, they are not a weakness, buta real and treatable condition.
 Just like physical diseases are treatable, mental diseases can also be completely cured with proper care and timely treatment.
-Society should develop understanding and empathy towards mental health, so that every person can openly ask for help.
+Society should develop understanding and empathy towards mental health so that every person can openly ask for help.